Stolen Kisses: Plot

 Antoine Doinel, now a young man, is discharged from the army as unfit, because he prefers to read novels and write to his sweetheart, violinist Christine Darbon, than to obey his superiors.
-He has written to Christine voluminously (but, she says, not always nicely) while in the military, sometimes more than once a day.
+He has written to Christine voluminously (but "not always nicely", she declares) while in the military, sometimes more than once a day.
 However, she never wrote him back.

 Christine is away skiing with friends when Antoine arrives at her house, and her parents must entertain him themselves, though they are glad to see him.
 After learning that Antoine needs a job, Christine's parents help him get hired as a night clerk in the Hôtel Alsina, where he spends most of his time reading.
 Christine goes to see him there, and, after not seeing each other for such a long time, they seem to hit it off.
 One morning, a man accompanied by a private detective makes Antoine lead them to a room where a woman has recently checked in.
 The woman turns out to be the man's wife and is sharing the bed with someone else when Antoine and company enter her room.
 Furious, the woman's husband starts trashing the room.
 Antoine gets blamed for the resulting commotion and loses his job.
-However, he later strikes up a friendship with the detective and gets hired at the latter's agency.
+However, he later strikes up a friendship with the detective and gets hired by his agency.